What are stacked adjectives?

 A beautiful big old black French plastic cat.

-It’s difficult to even say, much less discern what the sentence is trying to convey, coming off more like a word salad to an English speaker’s way of thinking.
-In their proper order, the adjectives should be aligned in this way:
+It’s difficult to even say, much less discern what the sentence is trying to convey, coming off more like a word salad to an English speaker’s way of ordering meaning.
+In their proper sequence, the adjectives should be aligned thusly:

 A handsome new yellow Indian cotton jacket.

-You can begin with younger students by exposing them to simple adjectives.
+So, don’t be afraid to start exposing your ESL students to adjectival order.
 In fact, I recommend that you start off very young – even before they learn how to read.
 With a bit of forward-thinking, it will make their elementary and junior high school English classes a little easier.
-If you’ve been doing chants such as, “Five Little Monkeys” or “Five Little Ducks,” then you’re not only priming your kids to hear the sounds associated with numbers and plurals but stacked adjectives as well!
+If you’ve been doing chants such as, “Five Little Monkeys” or “Five Little Ducks,” you’re not only priming your kids to hear the sounds associated with numbers and plurals, but stacked adjectives as well!

 Making Sentences Without Words

 Start with simple nouns that begin with a consonant, like ‘cat.’
 Pull out an ‘A’ card from your ABC deck.
-Then grab a select few of your number, color, size, and emotions cards as well.
-(You can download the color and number flashcards from my online store for free!)
+Then grab a few of your number, color, size, and emotions cards as well.
+(Download color and number flashcards from my online store for free!)

 Start with a simple minor sentence.
 Then add a color adjective.
 Once kids understand this easy pattern, mix the cards up, and have students reorder or make new sentences themselves.
-It may be helpful to teach your kids that ‘A’ means ‘1’ in this context.* If you think your kids can handle it, make a small ‘period’ or ‘full stop’ card as well.
-And don’t be all academic when explaining it!
+It may be helpful to teach your kids that ‘A’ means ‘1’ in this context.* Don’t forget to make a small ‘period’ or ‘full stop’ card as well.
+And there’s no need to be all academic when explaining it!
 There will be plenty of time for that in their little futures.
-Teach a ‘period’ as a ‘bliiiing!’ or ‘ker-dunk’ or a click of your tongue and I promise your kids will never forget to include it – to the point of annoyance.
+Teach a ‘period’ as a ‘bliiiing!’ or ‘ker-dunk’ or a Khoisan click of your tongue and I promise your kids will never forget to include it – to the point of annoyance.

 Now, let’s add some more adjectives.

-With emotions, colors, size, and an ‘A’ card, your kids have learned to make their first stacks of adjectives!
-And they can’t even read yet!
-You’re also teaching them to recognize their first sight word!
+With emotions, colors, size, and an ‘A’ card, your kids have learned to make their first stacks of adjectives – and they can’t even read yet!
+You’re also teaching them to recognize ‘A’ as their first sight word.
 Like many teachers, you’ve probably been drilling a lot of vocabulary in separate flashcard sets.
 This exercise brings that vocabulary together into coherent and ordered meaning that visually mimics language and text.
 Later on, as your students move from speech to text recognition, and then to decoding language in connected text, it will be helpful to remind them of this simple exercise and the songs they used to sing when little.
 Let the kids make their own sentences or dictate sentences for an excellent listening exercise.
 Always ask the students to ‘read’ their sentences and help students who don’t yet understand that the correct order is important.

 Upping the Ante

 Once students are confident with ordering simple adjectives, start throwing numbers into the mix.
-And don’t forget the ‘bliiing!’
-You’ll also be putting an emphasis on the ‘s’ sounds of plurals that they may already be using in songs or regular verbal exercises.
-Remember “Five Little Monkeys?”
-Do your kids learn, “I’m four years old”?
-Then this exercise will be in full agreement with their regular exercises.
-Also, be sure to check out my post on teaching plurals to ESL students!
+By necessity, you’ll also be putting an emphasis on the ‘s’ sounds of plurals that they’re likely already using in songs and regular verbal exercises, like “Five Little Monkeys?” and “I’m four years old.”
+For more on this topic, be sure to check out my post on teaching plurals to ESL students!

-Finally, download a stacked adjective worksheet page from Stories For Young Readers, Book 2, a full textbook available on David Paul’s ETJ Book Service. or my Web site.
-The worksheet is very helpful for older students when learning to do the Adjective Conga and includes an answer key.
-Again, color, number, and more flashcards are available from my Teachers-Pay-Teachers store!
+If you’re teaching older students, download a stacked adjective worksheet page from Stories For Young Readers, Book 2, a full textbook available on David Paul’s ETJ Book Service or the Kinney Brothers Publishing web site.
+The worksheet is very helpful when learning to do the Adjective Conga and includes an answer key.
+Again, color, number, and more flashcards are available from my Teachers-Pay-Teachers store.
 Please feel free to visit and download!

 Good luck and enjoy!